To the Polls: 10 Reasons Why Voting is Important

 Protect voting rights: The old saying “use it or lose it” could not be more appropriate.

 Real world consequences: Voting is a conduit, not an end in itself.
-It impacts healthcare, the environment, education, access to broadband, emergency services, privacy rights and just about anything else that the government administers or influences.
+Voting shows politicians what the electorate thinks is important.
+The impact is felt every day in healthcare, the environment, education, access to broadband, emergency services, privacy rights and just about anything else that the government administers or influences.

 Your demographic group gains credit and sway: Statisticians and political insiders keep a very close eye on each subgroups’ voters.
 An individual showing up to vote, whether or not his or her favored candidate wins, sends a message about the existing power or weakness of your group.
 That, of course, determines how much attention will be paid to the group’s concerns.